kojix2/chatgpt-cli/README.md

 ## Features

-- Interact with OpenAI's ChatGPT API through a command line interface
+1. Interact with OpenAI's ChatGPT API through a command-line interface
-- Set API parameters like model name (`gpt-3.5-turbo` by default), temperature, and top_p
+2. Set API parameters like model name (`gpt-3.5-turbo` by default), temperature, and top_p
+3. Select pre-registered system messages with ID
-- Execute magic commands for various actions (e.g., modifying system message, clearing messages)
+4. Execute magic commands for various actions (e.g., modifying system message, saving message)
+5. Execute system commands while chatting
+6. Fetch file contents from paths and insert them into the chat
-- Fetch content from URLs and insert it into the chat
+7. Fetch content from URLs and insert it into the chat
-- Replace specified file contents with contents from matching file paths

-## Prerequisites

-- Crystal programming language installed on your system
-- OpenAI API Key set as an environment variable `OPENAI_API_KEY`

 ## Installation

+1. Install Crystal

-1. Build the project
+2. Build the project:

    ```bash
    git clone https://github.com/kojix2/chatgpt-cli